 When you don’t have an immediate need for the equity that’s in your property, it might be better for your financial future if you rent out the home.
 You’ll earn some regular cash flow and hold onto your asset while it continues to appreciate in value.
 Long term investors will earn more by renting out the property.

 The Value of a Great Tenant and a Maintained Home

 As a rental property, your home has the potential to earn you regular income.
 A property with positive cash flow has higher earnings than expenses.
 So, if your mortgage payment is $800 per month and your taxes, insurance, and other expenses add up to $300 a month and you’re renting the home out for $1,500 per month, you’re earning a pretty healthy cash flow.
 Even if you’re breaking even with your income and expenses, remember that there are still several benefits to renting out your property:

-- Your tenant is paying down your mortgage.
+- Your resident is paying down your mortgage.

 - Your asset is increasing in value.

-- Your tenant is taking care of the property.
+- Your resident is taking care of the property.

 Rent the Property for Tax Benefits

 Don’t forget the tax benefits of renting out a property.
 When you sell a home, you may have capital gains taxes to absorb.
 However, when you rent out your property, you can protect yourself from a lot of tax liability.
 Depreciation is a deduction you can take, and you can also deduct the costs of maintaining your home.
 Professional services like property management are also tax-deductible.

 There are also some emotional elements involved.
 If you can’t bear the thought of someone else living in your home, it might be better to sell it and move on.
 If you think you might return to the Pittsburgh area at some point in the future, keep it so you have a place to live when you come back.